Many rain harvesting enthusiasts have made the error of purchasing a poorly-made rain barrel only to find water leaking out from underneath it.

 - 36” x 48” x 31”

-Rainfall in some regions is much heavier and requires large-capacity containers to capture and hold the water.
-The Graf Mondo rain barrel is made for those who are looking to capture large quantities of rainwater.
+The Graf Mondo rain barrel is made for those who are looking to capture large quantities of rainwater, particularly for regions where rainfall is heavier.

 The Graf Mondo rain barrel is a sturdy, well-designed water storage container with many options for upgrades and attachments.
 The food-grade plastic container holds steel rods for extra durability and support.
 At 36 inches high and 48 inches wide, the massive container collects 137 Gallons of rainwater with ease.